 Thangka Conservation

-Her aim is to maintain the integrity of the painting, reviving the spirit of the artists vision while enhancing it's life span.
-This can involve cleaning, repairing tears, stabilizing the support material and inpainting.
-She has worked on collections throughout the world and is a member of The American Institute of Conservation.
+Her aim is to maintain the integrity of the painting, reviving the spirit of the artist's vision while enhancing its lifespan.
+This can involve cleaning, repairing tears, stabilizing the support material and in-painting.
+She has worked on collections throughout the world and is a member of the American Institute of Conservation.

 References are available upon request.